Swapna Barman: Career

 in 2022 she competed at the National Games in the heptathlon.
 She gained an unexpected gold when she broke the high jump games record with a height of 1.83m.
 She was also in first place in the javelin and the 100m hurdles.
-She won the gold for the heptathlon and hinted that she would have scored even higher of she had a sponsor for support staff.
+She won the gold for the heptathlon and hinted that she would have scored even higher if she had a sponsor for some support staff.